ByteTrix/i2yt/README.md

 ### Add More Accounts
 Extend the checker script to support additional backup accounts by adding more cookie files and account environment variables.

+# Instagram Reel Scraper

+This project automates scraping Instagram reel links and saves them to a Google Sheet.

+## How It Works

+The script uses Selenium to control Chrome, navigate to Instagram, scroll through the target page, and collect all reel links.
+It then saves these links to a specified Google Sheet, avoiding duplicates.

+## Setup Instructions

+### 1. Prerequisites
+- Python 3.x installed.
+- Google Chrome installed.
+- A Google Cloud project with the Google Sheets API and Google Drive API enabled.
+- A Google Service Account with credentials.

+### 2. Initial Setup
+1.  **Clone the repository or download the files.**
+2.  **Install Dependencies**: Open a terminal in the project directory and run:
+    ```bash
+    pip install -r requirements.txt
+    ```
+3.  **Configure Google Credentials**:
+    - Place your Google Service Account `credentials.json` file in the root of the project directory.
+    - Open your Google Sheet and share it with the `client_email` found in your `credentials.json` file, giving it "Editor" permissions.
+4.  **Configure the Scraper**:
+    - Rename `config_template.py` to `config.py`.
+    - Open `config.py` and fill in the required values:
+        - `instagram_url`: The full URL of the Instagram profile or page you want to scrape.
+        - `google_sheets_id`: The ID of your Google Sheet (from its URL).

+### 3. Log in to Instagram

+The scraper uses a dedicated Chrome profile to store your Instagram login.
+To set this up:

+1. **Run the Login Helper**:
+   - Run `login_to_instagram.bat` by double-clicking it.
+   - A Chrome window will open.
+   - Log in to your Instagram account.
+   - After logging in, you can close the browser.

+2. **Run the Scraper**:
+   - Now you can run the scraper:
+     ```bash
+     python run_scraper.py
+     ```
+   - The script will use the saved login session, navigate to the target account, and collect reel links.

+Your login session will be saved in the dedicated profile, so you only need to do this once.
+The scraper will use this profile automatically in future runs.

+## Files

+- `instagram_reel_scraper.py`: The main Python script for scraping.
+- `run_scraper.py`: A simple launcher for the main script.
+- `login_to_instagram.bat`: Helper script to log in to Instagram and save the session.
+- `config.py`: Your configuration file (you create this from the template).
+- `config_template.py`: A template for the configuration.
+- `requirements.txt`: A list of required Python packages.
+- `credentials.json`: Your Google Service Account credentials (you provide this).
+- `.gitignore`: Prevents sensitive files from being committed to Git.
+- `README.md`: This file.